 Beyond content quality, Google also cracked down on link spam.
 The November 2023 Core Update, as highlighted by PageTraffic, specifically targeted manipulative linking practices across multiple languages.
 This update reinforces Google’s ongoing effort to maintain a trustworthy search environment.
 Websites relying on shady SEO tactics, like buying backlinks or participating in link schemes, saw their rankings plummet.
 This shift, discussed in articles like this one on Medium, demonstrates Google’s commitment to prioritizing valuable, relevant content earned through legitimate SEO practices.
 These algorithm shifts mean building genuine authority and focusing on user value are now essential for long-term SEO success.

-The End of Parasite SEO?
+Is This the End of Parasite SEO?

 What is Parasite SEO?